-Performance Reports were presented to the Strategic Planning Group and to the Board for the purposes of monitoring and control.
-An Annual Performance Report for 2020/21 is being prepared to outline progress against strategic objectives over the year.

-The Annual Accounts and Report for 2020/21 setting out the financial position in accordance with relevant accounting regulations is also being prepared.
+Quarterly Performance Reports were presented to the Board for the purposes of monitoring and control.
+An Annual Performance Report for 2020/21was presented to the Board, which focuses on performance over the year.
+The Annual Accounts and Report for 2020/21 sets out the financial position in accordance with relevant accounting regulations.